KongZ/piggy/README.md

 ```

-Note: in standalone mode, piggy-env talks directly to AWS secret manager without talking to Kubernetes API or piggy-webhooks.
+Note: In standalone mode, piggy-env talks directly to the AWS Secrets Manager without communicating with the Kubernetes API or Piggy Webhooks.
-The secrets is fully protected by AWS role permissions.
+The secrets are fully protected by AWS IAM role permissions.

 ## How does it work